samjd-zz/linkedin_ssi_booster/README.md

 ## 🧩 Knowledge Graph: NetworkX Core, Neo4j for Expansion

-The core knowledge graph uses NetworkX — in-memory, pure Python, fast for the sub-1,000 node graphs a single avatar generates.
-Neo4j is the scale-out path for multi-avatar, enterprise, or bulk-import scenarios requiring persistent disk-backed storage and Cypher queries.
+The core knowledge graph uses NetworkX — in-memory, pure Python, fast for the graph sizes a single avatar generates.
+Neo4j is the scale-out path for multi-avatar, enterprise, or bulk-import scenarios approaching the ~100k node/edge range where NetworkX starts to strain, requiring persistent disk-backed storage and Cypher queries.

 See [docs/knowledge-graph.md](docs/knowledge-graph.md) for graph operations, the hybrid BM25+graph retrieval formula, and the Neo4j expansion path.